 -

 In Scientific Experiments: In laboratory settings, the unique properties of water and ice are utilized in various experiments.
-For example, ice baths are used to cool down samples and slow down chemical reactions.
+Here's one way to look at it: ice baths are used to cool down samples and slow down chemical reactions.
 The fact that ice is less dense than water ensures that the ice remains in contact with the sample, providing efficient cooling.

 FAQ